Hanami: Surfing the Cherry Blossom Wave

 Experience Japan’s cherry blossom season next spring on our fabulous ‘Romantic Japan’ tour, which takes in a succession of ‘sakura’ hotspots and picture-book landscapes, ranging from snow-capped Mt Fuji to the dazzling turquoise bays of the Okinawa Islands – the Far East’s own Hawaii.

-For more information on cherry blossom trips, or the rest of our tailor-made tour programme, contact Japan specialist David Wall at our office in Ealing:
+For more information about the cherry blossom tours we operate, or the rest of our tailor-made tour programme, contact our team to start planning your trip.